Sandeep Warrier

-Sandeep Warrier (born 4 April 1991) is an Indian international cricketer.
+Sankarankutty Sandeep Warrier (born 4 April 1991) is an Indian international cricketer.
 He made his international debut for the Indian cricket team in July 2021 against Sri Lanka.
-He is a right-arm medium-fast bowler who has played for Kerala and currently plays for Tamil Nadu in domestic cricket and Kolkata Knight Riders in the Indian Premier League.
+He is a right-arm medium-fast bowler who currently plays for Tamil Nadu in domestic cricket and has played for Kerala as well as Kolkata Knight Riders and Gujarat Titans in the Indian Premier League (IPL).

 Domestic career

 Sandeep Warrier made his first-class debut for Kerala against Goa on 24 November 2012.
 In August 2018, he was one of five players that were suspended for three games in the 2018–19 Vijay Hazare Trophy, after showing dissent against Kerala's captain, Sachin Baby.
 He was the leading wicket-taker for Kerala in the 2018–19 Vijay Hazare Trophy, with twelve dismissals in six matches.
 He was the leading wicket-taker for Kerala in the group-stage of the 2018–19 Ranji Trophy, with 44 dismissals in ten matches.
 He took a hat-trick in the 2019 season of Syed Mushtaq Ali T20 Trophy.
 In August 2019, he was named in the India Red team's squad for the 2019–20 Duleep Trophy.
 In October 2019, he was named in India A's squad for the 2019–20 Deodhar Trophy.
 He moved to Tamil Nadu from Kerala on 2021.